 When you then start the engine, you may feel a hard resistance on the kickstarter, because the automatic decompressor cannot lock into place.
-If this happens, pull the hand decompression lever and stand on the kickstarter.
-You can then start the engine normally again.
+If this happens, pull the hand decompression lever and use the kickstarter.
+Afterwards you can start the engine normally again.